Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: Introduction

 Despite these advances, several open questions motivate further investigation.
 Away from the SO(2) symmetric isotropic point, what could be the effect of DMI on thermodynamic properties in the two dimensional anisotropic XY ferromagnet?
 How the critical behavior changes with changing DMI strength there?
 The exchange anisotropy attempts to break the vortex excitations and so question arises on what kind of other order it may lead to.
-Notice that an exchange anisotropy only makes the system spatially anisotropic though the continuous U(1) symmetry is still preserved.
-So bound vortex-antivortex pair and hence qLRO still persists with algebric decay of correlation functions at low temperatures in an anisotropic XYFM.
-However, $T_{KT}$ increases with the strength of anisotropy as single vortex excitations become stable at even further higher temperatures.
+Notice that an exchange anisotropy only makes the system anisotropic {in the spin space and continuous U(1) spin-rotational} symmetry is lost giving a lower $Z_2$ symmetry.
+The preferred discrete spin orientations thus produce a long range order (LRO) instead of a qLRO at low temperatures though at a high enough temperature, free vortices can exist in an anisotropic XYFM.
+However, the transition temperature $T_{c}$ increases with the strength of anisotropy as the stability of the vortex excitations need to overcome larger thermal energies.
 How such behavior is modified in presence of DMI is certainly worth investigating.
-There can be different genre of anisotropy as well that can lower system symmetries.
-Real 2D magnetic systems of atomic monnolayers or crystalline surfaces, that mimic approximately the XY physics, often experiences anisotropic crystal fields breaking continuous spin symmetry to discrete $Z_p$ symmetries\cite{sb3}.
+There can be different genre of anisotropy as well which also lower system symmetries.
+Real 2D magnetic systems of atomic monolayers or crystalline surfaces, that mimic approximately the XY physics, often experiences anisotropic crystal fields breaking continuous spin symmetry to discrete $Z_p$ symmetries\cite{sb3}.
 So their behavior in presence of a DMI is also worth exploring.
 Hence a numerical Monte Carlo based study investigating the interplay of DMI, exchange anisotropy and symmetry breaking fields is long due which we attempt to address in this work.

 The paper is organized as follows.
 In Section II we define our model Hamiltonians and outline the simulation protocols.
 Then in Section III we show the numerical results for a medley of choices in DMI, anisotropy and fields.
-Finally in section IV, we summerise and discuss our results also briefing on possible future direction of our work.
+Finally in section IV, we {summarize} and discuss our results also briefing on possible future direction of our work.